 1. Micro CRM for Freelancers

 Traditional CRMs like Salesforce or HubSpot are built for departments of fifty, not a department of one.
-For a solo consultant or designer, these platforms are "over-engineered" and overwhelming.
+For a solo consultant or designer, these platforms are over-engineered and overwhelming.
+A Micro CRM strips this down to "Relationship Hygiene" — a clean interface that tracks contact history, quick-glance notes, and automated follow-up reminders, solving a freelancer's biggest fear: losing a lead due to disorganization.
+Freelancers are usually happy to pay a modest monthly fee for that peace of mind alone.

 2. AI Email Subject Line Tester